stopipv/isdi/README.md

 ```$ bash run.sh ```

-Then navigate to `http://localhost:5000` on the browser of your choice (or `http://localhost:5002` if
+Then navigate to `http://localhost:5000` in the browser of your choice (or `http://localhost:5002` if
 in test mode).
 You will see ISDi running as a web app.
 Click on `"Scan Instructions"` and follow
 the instructions to prepare your device for the scan.